The Vervaat transform of Brownian bridges and Brownian motion

-In general, when a process is Markov (with state space in $\mathbb{R}^d$), we know sufficient and necessary conditions for it to be a semimartingale, see Cinlar et al \cite{CJSP}.
-However, we have seen in the preceding subsection that $V(B)$ is not Markov.
-Therefore, whether $V(B)$ is a semimartingale or not cannot be judged by classical Markov-semimartingale procedures.
-In this section, we provide a soft argument to prove that $V(B)$ is indeed a semimartingale with respect to its induced filtration using Denisov's decomposition for Brownian motion as well as Bichteler-Dellacherie's characterization for semimartingales.
+When a process is Markov with state space $\mathbb{R}^d$, sufficient and necessary conditions for it to be semi-martingale are given by Cinlar et al. \cite{CJSP}.
+But $V(B)$ is not Markov.
+Thus, whether it is semi-martingale cannot be judged by classical Markov-semi-martingale procedures.
+Here we provide a soft argument to show that $V(B)$ is indeed semi-martingale using Denisov's decomposition of Brownian motion together with Bichteler-Dellacherie's characterization of semi-martingales.